pakshi10/pakshi10/README.md

 - ❓ Ask me about anything related to Machine Learning and Deep Learning

-- ⚡ Fun fact: I can Handle Tensorflow 1.x Errors
+- ⚡ Fun fact: I can apply my knowledge

 <br/>